-Check thread tension and pressure foot placement and stitch regulator.
+Check thread tension and presser foot placement and stitch regulator.

 What do I do if the fabric will not feed?

-- The feed teeth could be down ; Ensure that feed dog is in a raised position when sewing.
-On most machines you should be able to see the teeth rise about 2mm above the needle plate on forward movement
+- The feed teeth could be down, accidentally lowered ; Ensure that feed dog is in a raised position when sewing.
+On most machines you should be able to see the teeth rise about 2mm above the needle plate on forward movement.

-- Presser foot pressure may have to be adjusted.
+- Presser foot presser may have to be adjusted.
 If it is set too low the fabric will not feed.
-If the fabric is too heavy the pressure maynot be enough.Refer to your instruction manual on how to increase the pressure.
+If the fabric is too heavy the presser maynot be enough.Refer to your instruction manual on how to increase the presser.
 Most machines have a dial or knob above the foot on top or to the side of the machine for this purpose.